davedelong/DDHotKey/README.markdown

 You can register a hotkey in one of two ways: via a target/action mechanism, or with a block.
 The target/action mechanism can take a single extra "object" parameter, which it will pass into the action when the hotkey is fired.
+Both the `target` and the `object` parameters are retained by the `DDHotKeyCenter`.
 In addition, an `NSEvent` object is passed, which contains information regarding the hotkey event (such as the location, the keyCode, the modifierFlags, etc).

 Hotkey actions must have one of two method signatures (the actual selector is irrelevant):